-September 13, 2013 -- You're in for quite a surprise when you watch the latest sports gambling drama.
-The saga is just starting with foul mouthed and overly aggressive Steve Stevens who has quite a tumultous history.
+You're in for quite a big surprise when you start watching the latest sports gambling drama on the business news network.
+The saga is just starting with foul mouthed and overly aggressive Steve Stevens who has quite a tumultous history as you will soon learn.
 Read below to learn why this is so exciting.

 As being a top rated sports consultancy in Las Vegas, Nevada we feel that it is needed to investigate and educate our readers and clients about potential touts that may be damaging to the industry and general public.
 As our friends at Wagerminds and ourselves have investigated we disclose the truth about the upcoming television star so that it does not further damage our industry.

 Airing September 10th, 2013 on primetime television network CNBC the 1 hour show about Stevens is called "Money Talks" that is being called a "Docu-sop that follows Steve Stevens, his stable of agents and clients who risk big dollars in the hope these guys have the expertise to consistently deliver winners.
 There's a lot on the line as we follow the gamblers who wager a few thousand each week to the whales who routinely make six-figure bets."

 Just from that synopsis on the paid press release we can say without a doubt that this show is going to be troublesome.

 There are plenty of big name sport touts that show up on television and movies that we know of Bob Voulgarism, Dr. Bob, Adam Meyer, Jim Feist, Johnny C, and Brandon Lang (Brandon Link) but Steve Stevens has never been mentioned in or around any of our circles of handicappers and sports bettors.